sql tutorial

 SQL > Advanced SQL > Union All

-The purpose of the SQL UNION ALL command is also to combine the results of two queries together.
-The difference between UNION ALL and UNION is that, while UNION only selects distinct values, UNION ALL selects all values.
+The purpose of the SQL UNION ALL command is to combine the results of two queries together without removing any duplicates.

 The syntax for UNION ALL is as follows: